 Once your cat is fine hearing the trimmers cut while having his claws pressed out, it is time to trim the first claw.
 Only trim a little bit off of one the first time.
 If it goes well you can cut another one the next day.
 Say “good” and feed the cat after the claw trim.
 If he was startled go back to cutting the air near the claw for the next day or so.
 Do not rush the process.
 Do not cut more than one claw a day until the cat is very comfortable with the procedure.

 In ten days you may have trimmed all of the front claws.
 Wait for them to grow in, and then repeat, only trimming one claw a day again.
 If things are going well after a few days of this second round of trims, you may trim two claws in one session before reinforcing the good behavior with the food.
 Do not feel that you must strive to do ten claws in one session – many cats do best if only one paw a day is attended to, and that is fine.

 It’s best to wait to train the cat to accept hind claw trims until the cat is very comfortable having the front paws’ claws trimmed.
 Hind claws are thicker, and cats are often more uncomfortable with these claws being trimmed.
 Luckily, they don’t need to be trimmed nearly as often as the front ones, so don’t risk turning the cat against claw trims just to reach this next goal.

 The Benefits of Training

 Patience Fisher owns Patience for Cats LLC, a cat behavior business based in Pittsburgh, PA.
 She is Associate Certified by the International Association of Animal Behavior Consultants.
-She holds a Bachelor’s of Science in Biology, a Diploma of Feline Behavior Science Technology, and is a certified veterinary assistant.
+She holds a Bachelor’s in Biology, a Diploma of Feline Behavior Science Technology, and is a certified veterinary assistant.
+Check out her humorous YouTube video at her Patience for Cats channel.
 Visit her on Facebook at Patience for Cats.